Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Download Selenium-RC from the SeleniumHQ `downloads page`_
 * Extract the file *selenium.py*
-* Write your Selenium test in Python
+* Either write your Selenium test in Python or export
+  a script from Selenium-IDE to a python file.
-* Add to your tests path the file *selenium.py*
+* Add to your test's path the file *selenium.py*
 * Run Selenium server from console
-* Execute your test from a console or the IDE
+* Execute your test from a console or your IDE
+  (i.e. programming IDE, not Selenium-IDE)

-For more on python client driver configuration look at
+For more on python client driver configuration see the appendix
 :ref:`Python Client Driver Configuration <configuring-selenium-RC-python-reference>`.

 .NET client driver configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Download Selenium-RC from the SeleniumHQ `downloads page`_
 * Extract the folder
-* Download and install `NUnit`_
+* Download and install `NUnit`_ (
+  Note:  You can use NUnit as your test engine.
+If not familiar yet with NUnit, you can also write a simple main() function to run your tests, however NUnit is very useful as a test engine.)
 * Open your desired .Net IDE (Visual Studio, SharpDevelop, MonoDevelop)
 * Create a class library (.dll)
 * Add references to the following DLLs: nmock.dll, nunit.core.dll, nunit.framework.dll, ThoughtWorks.Selenium.Core.dll, ThoughtWorks.Selenium.IntegrationTests.dll and ThoughtWorks.Selenium.UnitTests.dll
-* Write your Selenium test in a .Net language (C#, VB.Net)
+* Write your Selenium test in a .Net language (C#, VB.Net), or export a script from Selenium-IDE to a C# file and copy this code into the class file you just created.
 * Run Selenium server from console
 * Execute your test using the NUnit gui or NUnit command line

-For more on .NET client driver configuration with Visual Studio look at :ref:`.NET client driver configuration <configuring-selenium-RC-NET-reference>`.
+For more on .NET client driver configuration with Visual Studio see the appendix :ref:`.NET client driver configuration <configuring-selenium-RC-NET-reference>`.

 Sample Test Scripts